-When analyzing data on AdWords, it’s easy to become overwhelmed.
+When analyzing data on Google Ads, it’s easy to become overwhelmed.
 There are dozens of reporting features and countless metrics to asses.

 From impressions to clicks to CTR and conversions, which should you be focusing on for campaign success?

 Which metrics really matter and which are just a waste of time?

 Focusing on the wrong metrics, like vanity metrics, can cause you to make poor business decisions that don’t impact your bottom line.

 Focusing on the right metrics will secure profit for your business for years to come.